KannonZenetism/zenetism-field-physics/zenetism/MP01_emanation_architecture_ch1-3.md

 Coherence sustains, and transcends.

 Every entropic inversion is a finite shadow.
-Every centropic emanation is a lasting thread.
+Every centropic emanation is a lasting pattern.

 Thus, in *Zenetism: The Emanative Path of Return — The Foundations of a Living Metaphysical System*: